 The Cost of Inaction

-- Internal decoration damage and recurring repair bills.
+- Internal damage to plasterboard ceilings and walls.

 Maintaining Peace of Mind